dataesr/bso-coverage/README.md

 `docker compose up --build`

-## Result
+## Results

 2023-09-17
-- Publications in DB : 2730748
+- Publications in DB : 2 730 748
-- Publications FR in FOSM : 1825580
+- Publications FR in FOSM : 1 825 580
-- Publications from FOSM in DB : 1825580 (i.e. 67 % of the DB)
+- Publications from FOSM in DB : 1 825 580 (i.e. 67 % of the DB)
-- Publications FR in OpenAlex : 1874618
+- Publications FR in OpenAlex : 1 874 618
-- Publication from OpenAlex in DB : 1876028 (i.e. 69 % of the DB)
+- Publication from OpenAlex in DB : 1 876 028 (i.e. 69 % of the DB)
-- Publications from FOSM and OpenAlex in DB : 970860 (i.e. 36 % of the DB)
+- Publications from FOSM and OpenAlex in DB : 970 860 (i.e. 36 % of the DB)

+## Diagnostic

-## 20 DOIs from OpenAlex missing in FOSM
+### 20 DOI of publications from OpenAlex missing in FOSM

 - 10.1136/bmj.n71
 - 10.3156/jsoft.29.5_177_2